 As I gather relevant quotations from Logos, I can toss them into my growing sermon document, where they will automatically link back to where they came from (so I don’t forget where I got the quotes and get nailed for inadvertent plagiarism), and where they will automatically become slides in my visual presentation.

 8. I need to produce a visual presentation.

 Did you catch that?
 They will automatically become slides.
 I need this.

-Sermon Editor automatically turns verses and outline points into slides.
+Sermon Builder automatically turns verses and outline points into slides.